atomic-addison/setsuna/readme.md

 ```
 In order to work, Setsuna needs to create a working directory and a default settings file.
 Call `setsuna.init` at the start of the project in order to prepare Setsuna for work.

-Outside of persistent mode `setsuna.init` creates the default objects for temporary data storage;
+Outside of persistent mode `setsuna.init` creates the default objects for temporary data storage.

 `setsuna.set`